codeacme17/examor/README.md

 ## Contributing

 Contributions to the project are welcome!
 If you find a bug or have an idea for a new feature, please submit an issue or pull request.
+See more in [CONTRIBUTING](/CONTRIBUTING.md).

 ## License